 Tracking Assets with RFID

 Before assessing RFID’s merits as an asset tracking technology, we need to clarify what we mean by “tracking”.
 RFID has, since its inception, been used to track assets in a sort of spreadsheet sense.
 It makes it simple to identify and log which tracked items are nearby.
 If your goal is to make sure all of the train cars that went through gate A also made it through gate B, or whether an employee swiped into a building, then RFID is a well-tested, proven solution.

 A more challenging type of tracking is knowing the (nearly) real-time location of a tracked asset.
-Although this is a relatively recent use case for RFID, there are already quite a few commercial solutions on the market.
+Although this is a relatively recent Applications for RFID, there are already quite a few commercial solutions on the market.

 The way these systems work varies.
 Some systems use RFID purely for object identification while leveraging another technology for ranging.
 Those that rely purely on RFID almost exclusively use active RFID tags.
 There is some exciting research that uses passive RFID tags, but the cost of passive readers and the low range of these systems makes them commercially prohibitive.